 In terms of customizations, all the features are built-in in Magento and there is also the drag and drop option.
-The themes, interface are all very much attractive but when it comes to setting up plugins and other extensions it’s again a little tough to handle.
+The themes are all very much attractive but when it comes to setting up plugins and other extensions it’s again a little tough to handle.

-Magento vs WooCommerce, It is understandable that Magento being a powerful platform it’s sometimes hard to use it.
+Magento vs WooCommerce, It is understandable that Magento is a powerful platform it’s sometimes hard to use it.
 But WooCommerce comes on top in terms of simplicity.

 When people all around the world are fighting over the two best e-commerce platforms, it is understandable that they have to have a strong supportive community all over the world.

-Magento has two types of community in its hands.
+Magento has two types of communities in its hands.
 The open-source community and the enterprise community.

 All the users usually discuss in the Magento forum but in terms of the default support system, Magento enterprise users receive a lot of extra guides that the other community doesn’t.

-WooCommerce doesn’t have a built-in powerful support system, they have their own community which is big and they help each other out 24/7.
+WooCommerce doesn’t have a built-in powerful support system, they have its own community which is big and they help each other out 24/7.